What happens if you never change your car air filter?

-Most likely, the engine check light will come on.
-While this rarely causes permanent damage, neglecting the air filter long enough can cause the engine to stop working completely.
-Outdoor debris can build up over time and wreak havoc on the combustion chamber.
-One that will definitely happen is that the engine will have a hard time getting air in.
+Neglecting to change your car air filter can have serious consequences.
+Most likely, the engine check light will come on, and this can cause the engine to stop working completely.
+Outdoor debris can build up over time and wreak havoc on the combustion chamber, making it difficult for the engine to get air in.
+This can lead to a drop in engine power, abrupt running, and a decrease in fuel economy.

-While the engine air filter ensures that clean air reaches the engine, the cabin air filter prevents pollution such as dirt, dust, smoke, smog, pollen, mold spores and exhaust gases from entering a vehicle's cabin through the heating, ventilation and air conditioning (HVAC) system.
-Keep in mind that if you are driving in a sandy or dusty area, you may need to change the filter more often than the recommended time for your vehicle.
-The cabin air filter helps maintain the air conditioning system and provides clean air inside the passenger compartment.
-While the cabin air filter is easy to access, be careful not to break any of the clips or pins that hold it.
+The cabin air filter also needs to be changed regularly.
+This filter prevents pollution such as dirt, dust, smoke, smog, pollen, mold spores and exhaust gases from entering a vehicle's cabin through the heating, ventilation and air conditioning (HVAC) system.
+It also helps maintain the air conditioning system and provides clean air inside the passenger compartment.
+If you're driving in a sandy or dusty area, you may need to change the filter more often than the recommended time for your vehicle.

 If you've recently noticed that you need to refill your gas tank more often than usual, it's probably time to check your air filter.
 The air filter resembles a bunch of stiff cloth folded into an accordion, and acts just like the one in your house, trapping incoming dirt so it doesn't get into the rest of the system.
-However, if you're worried that your driver information system will tell you to change your air filter and skip homework for a few weeks, you can stop panicking.
-Just because a cabin air filter doesn't directly affect your vehicle moving from point A to point B doesn't mean you should delay buying a new one or not replacing it at all.
+However, even if your driver information system tells you to change your air filter and skip homework for a few weeks, you should not delay buying a new one or not replacing it at all.
+Neglecting to change your car air filter can cause permanent damage to your engine and other components of your vehicle.

 Elisa Michocki